 I’m listening to my dad’s funeral service.
 He was killed riding his motorcycle 10 years ago.
 Witnesses said he was going 40 miles per hour and a 19-year-old waitress driving an SUV didn’t yield on a left turn.
 He ended up face down on the pavement.
 She was charged with criminally negligent homicide.

 I know all that because I emailed the police department to get the report.

 I didn’t go to his funeral because we hadn’t spoken in 12 years.
 I regret not going.
 My aunt, his sister, sent me a CD of the service.
-I ripped it to an MP3 so I could store it on my iPod.
-I listen to it every year on the day he died.
+I ripped it to an MP3 so I could store it on my iPod and I listen to it every year on the day he died.

 Then my parents were getting a divorce.
 He was moving to a different state.
 It was messy.
 I remember him telling me in the basement, “You’re going to be the man of the house now.”
 He showed me how to put salt in the water softener.
 I think I was 15 or 16.

 I don’t remember very much about that time.
 I went to college and spent my time partying.
 I got nearly straight-A’s most of the time but I was miserable.

 I graduated and took a job at a tech startup.
 It paid $36,000.
 I started investing $66 a month because that’s all I could afford.
 I put it in an S&P 500 index fund.